Animal Dander Allergy

-Pet and animal allergies in children can be a difficult problem to navigate.
-This is especially true if you or close family and friends have pets at home.
+Animal and pet allergies in children can be a difficult problem to navigate.
+This is especially true if you or close family and friends have family pets at home.
 Thankfully, there are things you can do to prevent and treat an allergic reaction in your child.

 What is animal dander allergy?